 CENTER FOR CULTURAL EMPOWERMENT

-Literacy for Leaders - Coming Soon!
+Literacy for Leaders - Education and Training!

 Baker College Flint donated 31 gently used computers.

 limitless.
 It is important to tap into the resources to assist as many newcomers as possible.
 Become a Sponsor!